mre/endler.dev/content/2022/alloc/index.md

 The architecture of modern-day allocators is a ✨ fascinating topic ✨ on its own.
 If you're interested in learning more, here's a little excursion for you!
-If not, feel free to skip this section.
+If you don't feel like it, feel free to skip this section.

 Here's a list of some popular allocators used in the wild and what they are used for: